Ecotrust/madrona/docs/studyregion.rst

 -----------------------

 Changing the Study Region on a live application is not recommended.
-Either shutdown the server or put MarineMap into :ref:`maintenance_mode`.
+Either shutdown the server or put Madrona into :ref:`maintenance_mode`.

 Switch to the new Study Region
 ------------------------------